Beyoncé, the Kardashians and More Dazzle at Diana Ross' Star-Studded 75th Birthday Party

 Some famous attendees took dressing for the event to another level as they paid homage to Ross' signature bold glamour.
 Khloe Kardashian made a fashion statement in a sparkling golden gown with a halo of curly blond hair for the occasion, as did sister Kourtney Kardashian, who opted for a sequin pantsuit complete with disco-era flared pants.

-Inside the party, there was no shortage of glamour for the musical queen as pink flowers cascaded from the ceiling.
-As loved ones huddled around her in front of an elaborate birthday cake covered in rhinestones, Beyoncédid the honors of serenading Ross with "Happy Birthday."
+Inside the party, there was no shortage of decor for the musical queen as pink flowers cascaded from the ceiling.
+As loved ones huddled around her in front of an elaborate birthday cake covered in rhinestones, Beyoncédid the honors of serenading the guest of honor with "Happy Birthday."

-At some point in the night, the star took the stage herself at the Hollywood Palladium as she serenaded her guests with her signature hits like "I'm Coming Out" and "Stop!
-In the Name of Love."
+Later in the night, guests headed to the Hollywood Palladium, where Ross pulled up to in a Rolls Royce for her "Diana Ross and Friends 75th Birthday Celebration."
+In addition to performances with Stevie Wonder and Robin Thicke, the star commanded the stage herself as she serenaded her guests with her signature hits like "I'm Coming Out" and "Stop!
+In the Name of Love," complete with costume changes and appearances from family members and celebrity friends.

-Needless to say, this looks like a party no one wanted to stop.
+Needless to say, this looks like it was a party no one wanted to stop.

 Take a look at all of the dazzling star-studded arrivals below!